Figure skating at the Olympic Games: Team event

 If the IOC includes, in the program of the Olympics, in addition to the existing number of events, a team event with single skaters, pair skaters, and ice dancers, the ISU, in consultation with the IOC, will set all relevant conditions for the event.
 These conditions include: the number of teams and participants; qualifying, participation, and entry criteria; technical format; starting order; result determination; officials' participation; and other "relevant technical and organizational details".

 The team event format consists of up to ten best national teams from the NOCs.
 Each team consists of one skater from the men's single skating event, one skater from the women's single skating event, one pair skating team, and one ice dance couple, for a total of six skaters per team.
 According to the ISU, "Only athletes that are already qualified for the individual events...are eligible to participate in the Team Event" at the Olympics.
 Each team must participate in at least three disciplines of the team event.
-If an NOC has two or three entries in an individual Olympic competition and/or discipline, the NOC must confirm the names of the participants who will compete in the short program and/or rhythm dance of the team event.
+If an NOC has two or three entries in an individual Olympic competition or discipline, the NOC must confirm the names of the participants who will compete in the short program and rhythm dance of the team event.

+Switching nationalities

+If a competitor is a national of two or more countries at the same time, they can represent either country.
+If they compete for one country in the Olympics, in regional games, or in world or regional championships, however, they cannot represent another country, unless there are "certain circumstances".
+These circumstances can include the passage of at least three years since the skater last represented their former home country, which the IOC can reduce or waive with the agreement of the relevant NOC.
+For example, pair skater Deanna Stellato-Dudek changed her citizenship from American to Canadian in 2024 and, as of September 2026, is the oldest skater to compete at the 2026 Winter Games.

+When China won the bid to host the 2022 Winter Games in 2015, an open invitation was issued to non-citizen Chinese athletes in other countries to participate in Olympic sports for China, as long as they were willing to change their citizenship.
+One figure skater, Zhu Yi, who was originally from the U.S., was selected to represent China.
+As of 2022, in response to Russia's invasion of Ukraine, Russian and Belarusian athletes have been banned from all international competitions.
+According to NBC Sports, they can compete as neutral athletes at the 2026 Winter Games if they did not support the invasion.
+For example, six skaters who competed at the 2025 World Figure Skating Championships had previously represented Russia but switched nationalities after the ban.
+As of March 2025, the ISU maintained its condemnation of the invasion of Ukraine.

+In September 2025, in advance of the 2026 Winter Games, the IOC approved thirteen nationality changes, none of which were figure skaters.